tozny/tozstore-cloud9-integration/README.md

  completed that and AWS is now yours to explore!
 The next sections will setup an infrastructure that can download and store large files from TozStore for cloud native secure data processing.

- ## Creating an S3, RDS, Cloud9 Stack using CloudFormation
+ ## Creating an S3 and Cloud9 Stack using CloudFormation

 We are going to once again use cloud formation to create this stack.